 Beyond Corn and Pork: Unexpected Flavors in Iowa’s Capital

-My first sip of phở in a hidden Des Moines alley changed my view of Midwestern food.
-The broth’s deep flavors, with notes of charred onions and cinnamon, amazed me.
-Des Moines’ food scene is a vibrant mix of global traditions.
+Your first sip of phở in a hidden Des Moines alley changes how you see Midwestern food.
+The broth’s deep flavors—rich with charred onions and a hint of cinnamon—take you by surprise.
+Des Moines’ food scene pulses with global traditions, vibrant and unexpected.

 From the spicy Ethiopian injera at a Capitol East restaurant to the crispy llapingachos (Ecuadorian potato cakes) in West Des Moines, each dish has a story.
 These stories are about migration and overcoming challenges.